Museum Artifact: Bambino World’s Fair Baseball Board Game, 1933

 Playing The Game

-Various evolving versions of George Mansfield's Bambino game were available, sporadically, throughout the 1930s into the mid 1940s, but the original "World's Fair Wonder" model from our collection (as you might imagine) was only sold during a very specific time period and in a fairly condensed region of the country, i.e., the Midwest, in 1933 and '34.
-It's pretty rare to find any of these boards for resale these days, and much rarer still to see one still equipped with the original box and all the extraneous components required to play (our museum piece is sadly lacking most of those things).
+Various evolving versions of George Mansfield’s Bambino game were available, sporadically, throughout the 1930s into the mid 1940s [a wholly unrelated “Bambino” pinball game was also produced in 1938 by the Bally MFG Co.].
+The original “World’s Fair Wonder” model from our museum collection, however, was only sold during a very specific time period and in a fairly condensed region of the country, i.e., the Midwest, in 1933 and ’34.
+It’s pretty rare to find any of these boards for resale these days, and much rarer still to see one still equipped with the original box and all the extraneous components required to play (our museum piece is sadly lacking most of those things).